-CUICK REFERENCE PLANTING GUIDE LIGHT/SUN EXPOSURE Full to part sun.
-Winter hardy in-ground in zones 8 to 9.
-Winter hardy when planted in a
+QUICK REFERENCE PLANTING GUIDE

-ZONES container and provided winter protection in zones 5 to 7.
+LIGHT/SUN EXPOSURE Full sun.
+USDA HARDINESS ZONES Winter hardy in-ground in zones 6 to 9.
+Winter hardy when planted in a container and provided winter protection in zones 3 to 5.
 PLANT TYPE Perennial.
 PLANTING DISTANCE IN-GROUND At least 6 feet apart.
 CONTAINER SIZE One plant per 24-inch or larger container.
-MATURE HEIGHT / SPREAD 6 to 8 feet tall with a 4 to 5 foot spread.
+MATURE HEIGHT / SPREAD 6 feet tall with a head span of 4 to 5 feet.
 BLOOM TIME Summer to fall.
 TIME TO REACH MATURITY 2 to 3 years.
+FACTS OF NOTE Attracts butterflies and hummingbirds.
+Fragrant blooms.
+Deer and rabbit resistant.
+Heat tolerant once established.